-• Section 3.17 of the CRA implies that Debtor is to pay Fund II as a disbursement from policyholder-client funds as part of the disbursement of an insurance settlement, not Debtor's operating funds, and therefore is not an obligation of the Debtor2;

-- Payment on Fund II's claim is subject to offsets, as a result of the multiple adversary proceedings launched by Debtor against Fund II, seeking monetary damages; - Fund II's entire claim might be void because: (i) the CRA is unenforceable on • public-policy grounds; and/or (ii) there was no meeting of the minds at the time the CRA was allegedly entered into by Debtor; - Fund II's claim derived from the CRA has another source of payment, because if the CRA is void or is otherwise unenforceable, then Fund II has a malpractice claim against its Texas counsel who drafted the CRA; - Fund II's claim derived from the CRA has another source of payment, because • Fund II appears to have produced invoices to all affected policyholders (thereby providing justification as to why \$2,000 of policyholder funds should be disbursed to Fund II instead of the policyholder) and thus can seek payment directly from a policyholder if they feel that those 'invoices' are valid; - Fund II's claim derived from unjust enrichment has another source of payment, • because Debtor's analysis of Fund II's money flow shows that the majority of funds disbursed by Fund II went into the bank accounts of an entity called OnPoint Appraisal Services, LLC, not Debtor.
+- Section 3.17 of the CRA implies that Debtor is to pay Fund II as a disbursement from policyholder-client funds as part of the disbursement of an insurance settlement, not Debtor's operating funds, which in turn implies that the CRA payment obligations are not obligations of the Debtor; - Payment on Fund II's claim is subject to offsets, as a result of the multiple adversary proceedings launched by Debtor against Fund II, seeking monetary damages; - Fund II's entire claim might be void because: (i) the CRA is unenforceable on public-policy grounds; and/or (ii) there was no meeting of the minds at the time the CRA was allegedly entered into by Debtor; - Fund II's claim derived from the CRA has another source of payment, because if the CRA is void or is otherwise unenforceable, then Fund II has a malpractice claim against its Texas counsel who drafted the CRA; - Fund II's claim derived from the CRA has another source of payment, because Fund II appears to have produced invoices to all affected policyholders (thereby providing justification as to why \$2,000 of policyholder funds should be disbursed to Fund II instead of the policyholder) and thus can seek payment directly from a policyholder if they feel that those 'invoices' are valid; - Fund II's claim derived from unjust enrichment has another source of payment, because Debtor's analysis of Fund II's money flow shows that the majority of funds disbursed by Fund II went into the bank accounts of an entity called OnPoint Appraisal Services, LLC, not Debtor.
 Therefore, Fund II could seek recovery from OnPoint and whatever persons and entities OnPoint subsequently distributed those monies to.